taosdata/TDengine/docs/en/14-reference/12-config/index.md

 ## Configuration File on Server Side

 On the server side, the actual service of TDengine is provided by an executable `taosd` whose parameters can be configured in file `taos.cfg` to meet the requirements of different use cases.
-The default location of `taos.cfg` is `/etc/taos`, but can be changed by using `-c` parameter on the CLI of `taosd`.
-For example, the configuration file can be put under `/home/user` and used like below
+The default location of `taos.cfg` is `/etc/taos` on Linux system, it's located under `C:\TDengine` on Windows system.
+The location of configuration file can be specified by using `-c` parameter on the CLI of `taosd`.
+For example, on Linux system the configuration file can be put under `/home/user` and used like below

 ```
 taosd -c /home/user